ferfections/data-descriptor/README.md

 ```

 **Arguments:**
-- 'directory': (Required) Path to the directory containing the CSV/Parquet files.
+- directory: (Required) Path to the directory containing the CSV/Parquet files.

-- '--dbname': (Optional) Name of your dataset/database.
+- --dbname: (Optional) Name of your dataset/database.
 Default is "Generic Database".

-- '--output': (Optional) Name of the generated JSON file.
+- --output: (Optional) Name of the generated JSON file.
 Default is "metadata.json".

 2. Programmatic Usage (Python Module)
 If you need to add custom table relations (Foreign Keys), since these are not stored natively in CSV/Parquet files, you can import the class and use it in your own Python scripts: